nilportugues/php-sitemap/README.md

 "sonrisa/sitemap-component":"dev-master"
 ```
 <a name="block2"></a>
-## 2. Build your sitemaps
+## 2. Features
 This component builds sitemaps supported by the main search engines, Google and Bing, in xml and gzip formats.

 The **Sitemap Component** is able of building the following types of sitemaps:

-- **sitemap-index.xml**: A sitemap that contains sitemap.xml files.
+- **sitemap-index.xml**: A sitemap that serves as a index containing references to other sitemap.xml files.
 - **sitemap.xml**: Text content sitemaps, the most common type of sitemap found around the Internet.
 Can be used for images and videos too.
-- **media.xml**: Media sitemaps, anything not being images and videos, such as word documents, pdf, etc. belong here.
+- **media.xml**: Media sitemaps, media such as music and and any other playable file format not being video or images can used to populate this sitemap.

+The sitemap component is 100% with the standards, meaning that it follows strictly the 50k items / 10mB per files contrains.

 <a name="block3"></a>
 ## 3. Automatic sitemap submission